Can I Sue My Local or State Government?

 Gavel

-Historically, thanks to a legal doctrine known as sovereign immunity, citizens were not allowed to sue the government at all unless the government consented to be sued.
+Historically, thanks to the legal doctrine of sovereign immunity, citizens could not sue the government unless the government consented to it.
 Now, states have passed laws waiving or limiting sovereign immunity, allowing citizens to bring civil lawsuits against the government in certain circumstances.

-This article will give a basic overview of the requirements for suing the government if you have been harmed.
-Since the laws that allow citizens to sue their state or local government are complex and can vary significantly from one jurisdiction to another, it’s essential to get expert legal help if you are considering legal action.
+This article will give an overview of the requirements for suing the government for harm.
+Since the laws that allow citizens to sue their state or local government are complex and can vary significantly from one jurisdiction to another, it’s essential to get legal help if you are considering legal action

 Who Represents State and Local Government in Legal Matters?

-“Generally, the state government will be defended by the attorney general’s office, whereas local-level municipalities often don’t have legal departments to defend their interests,” says Baxter.
+“Generally, the attorney general’s office will defend the state government, whereas local-level municipalities often don’t have legal departments to defend their interests,” says Baxter.

-He adds that larger cities such as Philadelphia also have legal departments with attorneys who can defend the city in a lawsuit.
-“These legal departments can handle a huge variety of legal subject matter.
+Larger cities also have legal departments to defend the city in a lawsuit.
+“These legal departments can handle a wide range of legal matters.
 That doesn’t mean they won’t outsource in certain circumstances, but in large part, they’re keeping things in-house.”

-Unlike large cities’ legal departments, “Local governments typically have an attorney (called a ‘solicitor’ in Pennsylvania) who is familiar with municipal law regulations,” Baxter says.
+Unlike large cities, “Local governments typically have an attorney (called a ‘solicitor’ in Pennsylvania) who’s familiar with municipal law regulations.
+Because they have a generalized practice, a solicitor doesn’t necessarily have the expertise to handle every issue that arises in litigation,” Baxter explains.

 What Is the Doctrine of Sovereign Immunity?